Tnaike/Tnaike/README.md

 ### Hi 👋, My name is Timilehin A. Adenaike

 ## :writing_hand: About Me :1st_place_medal:
 I am a **frontend engineer** based in 🌍 **Lagos**, Nigeria.
-With my skills in creating visually appealing and engaging web applications, I work collaboratively as part of a team.
-My passion for coding and design helps me to deliver high-quality work, and I strive to stay up-to-date with the latest technologies and trends in my field.
+I specialize in building visually appealing, interactive web applications and thrive in collaborative team environments.
+Passionate about coding and design, I’m always exploring new technologies and trends to create high-quality, user-friendly experiences.

 <!-- - 🚀 I'm currently working at [Sabi](https://www.sabi.am/) -->